 Many clients include boilerplate instructions about their wishes with respect to the end of life treatment.
 Some clients may wish to consult with their Spiritual Advisor to discuss drafting a religiously-oriented Power of Attorney.

 The Power of Attorney is called “continuing” because it can be used after the person who gave it is no longer mentally capable to make the financial decisions themselves.
 Note that this document can also be used by the attorney when you are capable, but unable to act–for example, if you are away in Florida for the winter and you need something to be signed at home in Toronto.

-You can also create a Non-Continuing Power of Attorney for Property which is a legal document which gives someone else the legal authority to make decisions about your finances, but, in this case the document cannot be used if you become mentally incapable.
+You can also create a Non-Continuing Power of Attorney for Property which is a legal document that gives someone else the legal authority to make decisions about your finances, but, in this case, the document cannot be used if you become mentally incapable.

 If you would like more information on the powers of attorney, please contact Ashley Doidge at 416.446.3348 or firstname.lastname@example.org

 “This article is intended to inform.
 Its content does not constitute legal advice and should not be relied upon by readers as such.
 If you require legal assistance, please see a lawyer.
 Each case is unique and a lawyer with good training and sound judgment can provide you with advice tailored to your specific situation and needs.”